Mohammadshaqboua/NpgLiteORM/README.md

 - **Typed, informative exceptions** over generic `Exception`/`InvalidOperationException` misuse — `EntityNotFoundException` and `ConnectionException` carry structured diagnostic data instead of just a message string.
 - **Test coverage targets the hard parts.** Tests focus on `EntityMapper`, `SchemaBuilder`, and `ExpressionTranslator` — precisely the reflection- and expression-tree-heavy code that is easiest to get subtly wrong, showing an accurate sense of where the real risk lives.
 - **Willingness to remove code, not just add it.** An earlier `ComparisonOperator` enum was deliberately removed once it became clear it duplicated .NET's own `ExpressionType` with no added value — a small but telling sign of engineering judgment over sunk-cost attachment to code already written.
+- **Tests that assume nothing about environment state.** `RepositoryTests.InitializeAsync()` creates the schema itself (`SchemaBuilder.BuildCreateTableSql<User>()`) before truncating, rather than assuming a table already exists — a gap only surfaced by running the suite in a genuinely fresh environment (CI), which is exactly what continuous integration is for.

 ## 13. Known Limitations (as of this snapshot)